-In 2017, the best way to instantly connect with customers is EV SSL
+In 2019, the best way to instantly connect with customers is the EV SSL

 We live in an age where the internet has become an integral part of our daily lives.
 Unfortunately, that means we’re all well-versed in the risks that come along with using the internet.
 Nowadays, people are hyper-vigilant about their privacy and protecting sensitive information.